 I started blogging in 1999.
-The format was still young then, but I remember visiting Jerry Pournelle’s blog as early as 1997.
+The format was still young then, but I remember visiting Jerry Pournelle’s as early as 1997.
 And in many ways, the early blogs weren’t that different from what we called homepages in the early days of the Web.
 In the mid 90s, almost every college student with an account on their college’s Unix machine set up a simple web page that was a collection of links and comments about those links.
 One of my instructors in college liked to joke that there were only 12 pages on the Web, and all the rest of them were just links and comments about the others.

 The blog was a natural evolution from those early homepages.
 It put a bit of structure and schedule to it, rather than the haphazard format of pages run by college students.
 Since entries had dates, visitors could spot new entries right away.

 How early blogs were produced

 Early blogs were sometimes hand-coded HTML, but that got difficult to maintain very quickly.
-Most early bloggers used some kind of HTML editor.
+Most of the pioneers used some kind of HTML editor.
 Microsoft Frontpage was a common choice.
 Some used Microsoft Word.
-Dan Bricklin, one of the very first bloggers, used his own product called Trellix.
+Dan Bricklin used his own product called Trellix.
 I used a now-obscure product called Netobjects Fusion.